calnix/stakingPro/Documentation/ContractExplanations.md

 - nftStakingFee: levied to pay for the staking of NFTs
 - rpStakingFee: levied to pay for the staking of RP

+- Fees set on creation cannot exceed `MAXIMUM_FEE_FACTOR`.
+- For fee updates, creator fee must be decreased to allow for increased nftStakingFee and rpStakingFee.
+- Alternatively, creator fee can be decreased singularly.
+- Irrespective of the fees set, `MAXIMUM_FEE_FACTOR` must be honoured.

-Rewards accrued by a vault are paid out to it's stakers of moca tokens.
+Accrued vault rewards are paid out to it's stakers of moca tokens.

-- moca stakers earn rewards less of fees; token rewards or staking power.
+- moca stakers earn rewards less of fees; be it token rewards or staking power.
-- moca stakers do not levy any fees.
+- `(10_000 - totalFeeFactors)` = proportion of rewards given to Moca stakers.

-Hence, it can be said that the rewards paid out to the vault's stakers are the gross rewards accrued by the vault; less of fees.
+Hence, it can be said that the rewards due to the vault's moca stakers are the rewards accrued, less of fees.

-# Handling varying decimal precisions of  reward tokens: rebasing MOCA tokens, rewards, index and emission calculations
+# Handling varying decimal precisions of reward tokens and staking assets

 Handling varying decimal precision for reward tokens, and ensuring that the index and emission calculations are correct.

+Staking Assets:

+- Moca: 1e18
+- Realm Points: 1e18
+- NFTs: N/A

+Staking power is treated in 1e18 precision.

 ## 1. Decimal Precision for indexes and rewards

-All indexes, rewards, fees are recorded in 1E18 precision.
+All indexes, rewards, fees are recorded in `1E18` precision.
-Rewards are rebased to the reward token's precision before being being transferred to the user, as per claimRewards().
+Rewards are rebased to its native precision before being being transferred to the user, as per `claimRewards`.

 While this has no impact on tokens of 1e18 precision, it is much more sympathetic towards tokens of lesser precision and does not subject them to intermediate rebasing actions which will result in compounded rounding down effect.

 Downside, tokens > 1E18 precision suffer; but there aren't many of those, so its acceptable.

-check and test if precision loss is a problem, given varying token precisions:
+### Check and test if precision loss is a problem, given varying token precisions:

 Scenario 1: reward tokens are denominated in 1e1 precision